wtinetworkgear/restfultemperature/README.md

 # To Run:
 `python temp.py`

-The current temperature and the timestamp of the device will repeat on the screen.
+The current temperature, degree units and the timestamp of the device will display on the screen.

 # RESTful API Documentation: